-All other operational assets are stated at historical cost less accumulated depreciation.
+PoNL land, PoNL cargo and other buildings, and all other operational assets are stated at historical cost less accumulated depreciation.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.

 The costs of assets constructed by Council include the cost of all materials used in construction, direct labour on the project and an appropriate amount of directly attributed costs.
 Costs cease to be capitalised as soon as the asset is ready for productive use.